uncmatteth/BeTheChad/COMPLETION_SUMMARY.md

    - Created Item and Elixir placeholder images
    - Added script for generating consistent placeholder images

+## Current In-Progress Task

+### MP3 Optimization and Hosting Migration

+The current MP3 implementation has these issues:
+- Large MP3 files (3-5MB each) in the repository
+- High bandwidth usage when streamed directly from the server
+- Potential increased costs on Render.com due to bandwidth usage

+**Planned solution:**
+1. Optimize MP3 files to 160kbps (reducing size by ~50% while maintaining quality)
+2. Move MP3 hosting to NameCheap (already paid for hosting)
+3. Implement Cloudflare CDN integration (free) for better performance
+4. Update app code to use the new MP3 locations

+**Implementation status:** Planning completed, awaiting implementation

 ## Future Plans

 ### 1. Twitter API v2 Upgrade